Unique continuation for discrete nonlinear wave equations: The Toda lattice

-It is worthwhile to note that the assumption $a(n,t)^2\ne 0$ is crucial.
-In fact, if $a(n_0,t)=0$ for one (and hence for all) $t\in\R$, then the Toda lattice decouples into two independent parts to the left and right of $n_0$, and the above result is clearly wrong.
+It is worthwhile to note that the assumption $a_0(n,t)\ne 0$ is crucial.
+In fact, if $a_0(n_0,t)=0$ for one (and hence for all) $t\in\R$, then the Toda lattice decouples into two independent parts to the left and right of $n_0$, and the above result is clearly wrong.
+However, it remains valid on every consecutive number of points for which $a_0(n,t)\ne 0$ holds true.
+In particular, our result applies to the half-line Toda lattice or to the finite Toda lattice.

-As a simple consequence, this also porves finite propagation speed for the Toda lattice.
+As a simple consequence, this also proves that the propagation speed for the Toda lattice is finite.